-1. A Contractor shall immediately notify its Sponsoring State or States, [States adjacent to the contract area likely to be affected] [other relevant stakeholders] and the Secretary-General of the occurrence of any of the Notifiable Events listed in appendix I to these Regulations.

-2. The Contractor shall, as soon as reasonably practicable, but no later than 24 hours after the Contractor becomes aware of any such Notifiable Event:

-(a) Pprovide written notification to the Secretary-General of the event, including a description of the event, the immediate response action taken (including, if appropriate, a statement regarding the implementation of an Emergency Response and Contingency Plan) and any planned action to be taken, and

-(b) Record the Notifiable Events in the Incidents Register,

-3. Upon receipt of notification under paragraph (2), the Secretary-General shall consult with the Sponsoring State or States, States adjacent to the Contract Area [likely to be affected] and other regulatory authorities as necessary., and shall seek the instructions of the Compliance Committee/Council.

-4. The Contractor shall ensure that all regulatory authorities are notified and consulted, as appropriate.

-45. Where a complaint is made to a Contractor concerning a matter covered by these Regulations, the Contractor shall record the complaint and shall report it to the Secretary-General within 7 seven Days of the complaint being received.
+- 1. A Contractor shall immediately notify its Sponsoring State or States, [[States adjacent to the contract area likely to be affected] [other relevant stakeholders]] and the Secretary-General of the occurrence of any of the Notifiable Events.-[listed in appendix I to these Regulations.] - 2.
+The Contractor shall, as soon as reasonably practicable, but no later than 24 hours after the Contractor becomes aware of any such Notifiable Event: - (a) Provide written notification to the Secretary-General of the event, including a description of the event, the immediate response action taken.-(including, if appropriate, a statement regarding the implementation of an Emergency Response and Contingency Plan) and any planned action to be taken; and - (b) Record the Notifiable Events in the Incidents Register. - 3.
+Upon receipt of notification under paragraph 2, the Secretary-General shall consult with the Sponsoring State or States, States adjacent to the Contract Area [likely to be affected] [and other regulatory authorities as necessary...] [and shall seek the instructions of the Compliance Committee/Council.] - 4.
+The Contractor shall ensure that all regulatory authorities are notified and consulted, as appropriate. - 45.
+Where a complaint is made to a Contractor concerning a matter covered by these Regulations, the Contractor shall record the complaint and shall report it to the Secretary-General within 7 Days of the complaint being received.

-The interrelations between draft Regulations 33 and 34 and Part XI on Inspection, Compliance and Enforcement needs to be assessed once the structure of Part XI is agreed upon.
+- It has been suggested to re-insert language on adjacent coastal States.
+It has been pointed out that the language in relation to coastal States should be updated, once the work of the intersessional working group concerning coastal States is more solid. - It has been suggested to reinstate the reference to the Compliance Committee in the last sentence of paragraph 3. - It has been suggested to reinsert paragraph 4, and to clarify which organs that should be notified.
+It has been attempted to insert the requirement of consultation and seeking instruction from the Compliance Committee and/or the Council in paragraph 3 to accommodate for this.
+Paragraph 4 is still retained in the text, but in deleted form. - It is reminded that Appendix 1, listing notifiable events, should be revisited to ensure whether the items qualify as "events" that warrant notification or whether some of these may rather constitute "incidents".